 Salty snacks are something I recommend enjoying earlier in the hike.
 The salt will help you retain fluids in your body and prevent early dehydration.
 You can click the link to learn more about staying hydrated in the heat, but snacks like pretzels, trail mix with nuts, and granola bars will have a good amount of sodium that will help maintain fluids in your body.

 Protein-filled snacks typically fit into this category.
 Salty snacks with protein and good fats are even better.
 Think tuna, peanut butter ( or any nut butter really), and remember, it’s all about the energy.
 So calorie-dense foods are key.
 If you’ve ever heard the term, ’empty calories’, this is the opposite.
-Foods that pack that energy in every bite are what is going to keep you going.
+Foods that pack that energy in every bite is what are going to keep you going.

 Even on shorter hikes, that little morsel of energy can be what makes a short hike go from a good day to a bad one.

-While salty snacks are used as a way to help with hydration, sugar and caffeine are used for giving you that boost of energy to knock out those extra miles.
+While salty snacks are used as a way to help with hydration, sugar, and caffeine are used for giving you that boost of energy to knock out those extra miles.
 Remember- these are all options that you can curate to your own body requirements.

 As I’ve been hitting the bike more, and going for more intense trips, I’ve discovered gel packs as a great way to get the sucrose my body needs for a boost of energy.
 I’ve been using these Stinger Energy Gels, and I’ve been really happy with the post squeeze boost.
 The sugar from these comes from honey, but there are plenty of options on the market to try.